rxantos/tubras/trunk/tools/irrb/doc/start.rst

 * Blender Mesh Objects have their Mesh *Data*  written to mesh files (.irrmesh).
 * Multiple Blender Mesh Objects may link to the same Mesh Data.
-In this case only a single .irrmesh file will be generated and multiple Mesh nodes will be written to the scene file.
+In this case only a single .irrmesh file will be generated and multiple Mesh nodes will be written to the Irrlicht scene file.

 Before you start using **irrB** you should at the very least have a fundamental understanding of how to use Blender.